Boundedness of solutions in feedback systems with antithetic controllers: Numerical Example

-This system admits oscillatory solutions: see Figure~\ref{fig:numerical_results}(d) for a periodic orbit and Figure~\ref{fig:numerical_results}(b) for a solution approaching this periodic orbit when starting from $x_i(0)=0$ for all $i$.
-We would like to compare the four bounds with the actual solutions.
-We set $L_0 = 1.75$ and the corresponding waiting time is $T_0 = 1.3936,$ and hence $M_{x_1}=L_0+\alpha_1 T_0 \approx 3.1436.$ Using the cascade bounds, we obtain
+This system admits oscillatory solutions: see Figure~\ref{fig:numerical_results}(d) for a periodic orbit and Figure~\ref{fig:numerical_results}(b) for a solution approaching this periodic orbit when initialized at $z_1(0)=z_2(0)=x_1(0)=x_2(0)=0$.
+We compare the theoretical bounds with the simulated trajectories.